There are five leveraged tokens for every underlying token or index listed on FTX: BULL, BEAR, HEDGE, MOON, and DOOM.

 As another example, comparing ETHBULL to 3x long ETH:

 As markets move and as creations/redemptions are called, a leveraged token's CL might diverge from its TL.
 In that case, the token will automatically trade futures to rebalance its portfolio at the beginning of the next day, returning its CL to match TL.

 The leveraged tokens rebalance each day at 00:02 UTC each day to maintain their target leverage.

-In addition, if an underlying coin moves 10% within a day, the leveraged tokens on that coin will automatically execute a midday rebalance to return themselves to their target leverage.
-For MOON and DOOM tokens, a 3% move in the underlying future will cause a midday rebalance.
+In addition, if an underlying coin moves 10% within a day, the leveraged tokens on that coin will automatically execute a middle of the day rebalance to return themselves to their target leverage.
+For MOON and DOOM tokens, a 3% move in the underlying future will cause a middle of the day rebalance.

 Specifically, whenever a token rebalances, it will buy the following number of Underlying Future contracts: (TL - CL) * NAV / Mark Price of Underlying Future.
 This will happen every day at 00:02 UTC, and any time the Underlying Future moves at least 10% in a day (or 3% for MOON and DOOM).

 A holder of a leveraged token does not carry any liability for the account it represents, and cannot go below 0.
 Instead the token's account on FTX is subject to the same margin call and liquidation practices as all other accounts, and in the event of large market moves against the account's positions, the account may have some of its positions closed down by the liquidation engine to assure that it does not end up with a negative NAV.